gregr/dbKanren/README.md

 ## TODO

-* redefine (ref i j)
-  * table should include a j-start for masking
-  * define (width)
-* redefine take/drop variants in terms of a single column
-  * and table-project
-* define tables that use column-oriented layout

 * materialized-relation
   * eventually, tables (primary or index) will be independent helper relations
   * but for now, the main relation will directly join with appropriate helper